Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 An important part of the game plan is to disrupt the opponent, and this deck provides useful tools to do so.
 As a result, it is vital to sufficiently know the game plan and serious threats of the opponent, so that the right tool can be used and the right play can be made at the right time.
 Moreover, knowing the strengths and weaknesses of the opponent leads to better decision-making on defensive and offensive strategies and which of the many to employ in the moment.
 Since this deck is rather fragile and does not have many tall bodies, it is key to play to the opponent's strengths and capitalise on their weaknesses.
 Lastly, by knowing the opponent well, the right turn order can be chosen.
 This deck does not necessarily have a large preference for starting either first or second.
 As a result, it is often more effective for players to pick the opponent's preferred turn order.
 In a particular sense, this deck is both proactive and reactive.

 🡪 *It is a toolbox deck.*<br>
 The deck does not include many by-definition strong cards.
 Most of its roster consists of cards with particular beneficial effects, its *tools*, chosen to be included based on the strong decks in the current landscape.
 Hence, *toolbox* deck.
 It does not play many proactive strong cards, but rather includes the tools specifically to increase tempo against strong decks currently played.
-A clear example is the inclusion of Promo Kid when Green Zoro was a strong, prominent deck in the landscape.
+A clear example is the inclusion of [Promo Kid](#promo-kid) when Green Zoro was a strong, prominent deck in the landscape.

 🡪 *This deck searches, a lot.*<br>
 Searchers play a vital role in finding the right tool for the right time.
 Not only is the number of searchers in the deck typically high, but they are also often bounced and replayed, such that this deck searches almost every turn.
 A lot of cards are seen this way, making this deck rather consistent.
 The difficulty lies in understanding which of the many cards to search for or pick.
 Different opponents and situations call for different tools.
 Being able to think ahead is incredibly valuable for this deck.

 🡪 *There are many different playlines and combos it can play.*<br>
 It thrives off a creative mind that can come up with DON!!- and hand-efficient yet effective playlines and combos.
 It doesn't necessarily have a strict curve past the early game, typically after the 5d or 6d turns.
-Since many options are presented to the player, it can be rather difficult at times to pick the right one or come up with one to begin with.
+Since many options are presented to the player, it can be rather overwhelming at times to pick the right ones or come up with one to begin with.

 🡪 *It can be exhausting to play many games, such as during regional-level tournaments.*<br>
 Typically, sufficient consideration is put into each turn and each of the many actions this deck performs.
 This may be exhausting relatively quickly for newer players and even some veteran players.